-(a) be entitled to a prompt refund of the amount overcharged; or
+- (a) be entitled to a prompt refund of the amount overcharged;

 12.12 If you are entitled to any refunds or payments from us, for whatever reason (including any profits that you are entitled to receive from a lines company that the lines company has paid to us, or any payments made under a customer compensation scheme during a public conservation campaign under the Electricity Industry Participation Code 2010), we can decide how these will be paid.
 For example, we may:

-(c) pay you by direct credit to your nominated back account; or
+- (c) pay you by direct credit to your nominated back account;

 12.13 If the reason you are entitled to a refund is because you have been over-paying your account (for example, by automatic payment) then we will credit the refund against your next electricity invoice unless exceptional circumstances apply.

-12.14 If we have agreed to supply you with unmetered electricity including, for example, for private street lighting, you must pay for it in accordance with our unmetered supply rates.
+12.14 If we supply you with unmetered electricity including, for example, for private street lighting, you must pay for it in accordance with our unmetered supply rates.

 Your monthly Meridian account

-(e) the total amount that you must pay us based on the above; and
+- (e) the total amount that you must pay us based on the above;

 You must pay the total amount in full by the due date, even if we have estimated the amount of electricity you have used.
 You cannot deduct anything or set off part of the cost.